 Although archeologists have been reluctant to compare artifacts from different cultures and time periods, we may now have a sufficient body of evidence to draw a few simple conclusions.
-The sheer quantity of the figurines implies that there must have been some basic universal purpose for them... and the effort it took to create them, as well as the rare materials frequently used, clearly indicates that they were of some special significance and value.
+The sheer quantity of the figurines implies that there must have been some basic universal purpose for them... and the effort it took to create them, as well as the rare materials frequently used, seems to indicate that they were of some special significance and value.

-Although the meaning of this early evidence still remains uncertain, it does hint at the possibility of a religious belief, involving a primordial Goddess of some sort... yet only by studying the artifacts of subsequent millennium can we truly begin to feel confident in such a conclusion.
+While the meaning of this early evidence still remains uncertain, it does hint at the possibility of an early religious belief involving a primordial Goddess of some sort.